emallson/stat-scaling-models/writeup.md

 change the decision-making process for evaluating gear.
-In fact, the only scenarios I can think of where the DRs would actually change things are: (1) a return of stat amp corruption (please, for the love of god, do **not** do this!), or (2) stacking items that give very large procs of single secondary stat.
+In fact, the only scenarios I can think of where the DRs would actually change things are: (1) a return of stat amp corruption (please, for the love of god, do **not** do this!), or (2) stacking items that give very large procs of a single secondary stat.

 On the other hand, there are very real downsides to introducing yet another